 Act 917 enabled increased state education funding by replacing local property tax rates that varied by district with a state-controlled uniform property tax rate or "base millage rate."
 The state both collected and redistributed the revenues which were raised from the uniform property tax.
 As shown in Figure 5b, per capita state property tax revenues increased by approximately \$117 on average (per pupil property tax revenues increased by \$555 on average) relative to Arkansas' synthetic control group after Act 917's enactment (FYs 1997-2007).
 In contrast, local property tax revenues decreased over the same time period (per pupil property tax revenues decreased by \$245 on average).
 Total (local plus state) property tax revenues increased by \$655 per pupil on average following HB Act 917's passage (FYs 1997-2007).
 Based on our legislative document search, we also found that the General Assembly further increased state education funding in February 2004 by passing Act 107 during the Second Extraordinary Session of 2003 (AR Act 107, 2004).
 Effective in March of 2004, Act 107 increased the state sales and use tax rate by 0.875 percent, expanded the services that the state general sales tax applies to, and increased the wholesale vending tax to provide additional revenues for elementary-secondary education.
 Descriptively, we find that per capita general sales tax revenues increased by \$324, on average, between 2005 and 2007 compared to Arkansas' synthetic counterfactual (see Figure 5a).
-And between 2005 and 2007, Arkansas' per capita state education funding had risen by \$419 relative to the synthetic control group.
+However, we do not find that selective sales tax revenues (which includes wholesale vending tax revenues) significantly increased in Arkansas after Act 107's enactment (FYs 2004-2007) relative to the state's synthetic control.
+This is likely due to wholesale vending tax revenues making up a small proportion of selective sales tax revenues.
+As shown in Figure 5a, between 2005 and 2007, Arkansas' per capita state education funding had risen by \$419 relative to the synthetic control group.